 But if writing resumes comes naturally to you, you can help people by offering this service.

-This is an another job that was also mentioned as a possible responsibility for VAs.
+This work-from-home job was also mentioned as a possible responsibility for VAs.
 And, again, it could quite easily be a full-time job at a large organization.

 It’s no secret that finding (and keeping) customers is one of the most important parts of any business.
 This has always been the case, but with digital marketing, there are new strategies.

-If you have experience with things like leads, tripwires, and sales funnels, this could be right online job for you.
+If you have experience with things like leads, tripwires, and sales funnels, this could be the right work-from-home job for you.

 Salary: up to $94,000/year.

-Amazon is currently the 28th largest company in the world and they’re continuing to grow.
-So it’s no surprise that their huge variety of job opportunities includes remote work.
+Amazon is currently the 36th largest company in the world, and they’re continuing to grow.
+So it’s no surprise that their various job opportunities include telework.